There may be affiliate links in this post. Read my disclosure policy to learn more.

 Paper Island

 The food market has a definite bohemian feel and was very bustling both times we went.
-The smells of Japanese, Danish, Mexican, and Latin America all mingle together to create a scent that you want to follow to your favorite booth.
-The stand outs in our family were the duck confit fries, fried gyoza, a meat plate with every kind of meat imaginable.
-Prices were on the higher side compared to what you would pay in the U.S. but decent for Denmark.
+The smells of Japanese, Danish, Mexican, and Latin America all mingle to create a scent you want to follow to your favorite booth.
+The standouts in our family were the duck confit fries, fried gyoza, and a meat plate with every kind of meat imaginable.
+Prices were higher compared to what you would pay in the U.S. but decent for Denmark.

 Outside there are statue ducks to climb on and swings inside shipping crates.
 Linger a while and your kids will be in heaven.